Coach Travel to Southampton

 Southampton: best for nightlife

 If you prefer dinner to drinks, Oxford Street lines up a number of upscale restaurants.
 Looking for live music?
-You’re spoilt for choice with the O2 Guildhall, The Talking Heads and The Brook all hosting first-class music acts.
+You’re spoilt for choice with the O2 Guildhall and The Brook all hosting first-class music acts.

 Southampton: best for shopping

-Westquay is Southampton’s premier shopping destination, with over 100 stores set over three floors.
-It’s wall-to-wall with high street favourites like Zara and River Island, along with a food court.
-The Marlands Shopping Centre and the Bargate Centre also cater to shopaholics, with big-name brands rubbing shoulders with independent boutiques.
+Westquay is Southampton’s premier shopping destination, with over 90 stores set over three floors.
+It’s wall-to-wall with high street favourites like Zara and New Look, along with a food court.
+The Marlands Shopping Centre also caters to shopaholics, with big-name brands rubbing shoulders with independent boutiques.

 Southampton for free: our top 3